KayraNafi/TouchGrass/README.md

 1. **Preferences** load from `preferences.json` and are cached in state (interval, idle threshold, toggles, theme).
 2. A background worker waits for the next reminder, polling OS idle time every 20 s.
 If you have been idle longer than the configured threshold, the timer restarts when you resume activity.
 3. When the timer elapses and you are active, TouchGrass fires a notification, emits a `touchgrass://reminder` event (UI chime), and schedules the next break.
-4. Status events keep the Svelte UI and tray menu in sync—pause state, snooze end, next trigger timestamp, and the most recent idle seconds reading.
+4. Status events keep the Svelte UI and tray menu in sync-pause state, snooze end, next trigger timestamp, and the most recent idle seconds reading.

 ## Requirements